Adarsh-sophos/Smart-Library/README.md

 ### 2.2.1 OCR Based Approach
 - Distortions in real scene images make recognition a very different and challenging task from a standard OCR system.
-- OCR system, such as Tesseract (Smith, 2007), perform poorly on image taken of natural scenes
+- OCR system, such as Tesseract (Smith, 2007), perform poorly on image taken of natural scenes.
+- Because the spines often contain non-text graphics, uneven illumination, and varying fonts, the OCR engine almost always gives unrecognizable text outputs.

 ### 2.2.2 Deep Learning Based Approach
 Build a deep neural network-based scene text reading system.
 For text recognition, adopt a deep sequential labeling model based on convolutional and recurrent neural architectures.